stouch/docs/getting-started/concepts.md

 ### Field

 A Field is a specific type of value within a Collection.
 For example, you might have _Title_, _Body_, _Author_, and _Date Published_ fields within an _Articles_ collection.
-Each field represents a database column.
-Saved as a SQL column or alias.
+Each field is saved as a SQL column or alias.

 ### Field Type

 An extended and agnostic storage type mapped to SQL vendor datatypes (eg: `string`, `number`, etc).
-Also includes non-DB style types that provide extra functionality into the system (eg `m2o`, `translation`, etc).
+Also includes non-DB style types that provide extra functionality into the system (eg `o2m`, `translation`, etc).

 ### Headless CMS